HDMS Justitia (1707): 1710–1720

-Vice admiral Christen Thomesen Sehested flew his flag from Justitia as commander of the vanguard of Raben's fleet which was sent on 9 July 1715 to Pomerania to ensure passage of troop transports of 6000 men to the forces besieging Stralsund.
-When the Swedish fleet appeared in overwhelming force, admiral Raben withdrew the main part of the Danish fleet to the Øresund to gather reinforcements leaving Justitia and her squadron to occupy the Swedes' attention without actually engaging.
-As admiral Raben returned with the requisite reinforcements, Sehested was removed from Justitia and vice admiral Just Juel, who had been active on several ships since 1712 in the fleet blockading Stralsund, took over.
+Vice Admiral Christen Thomesen Sehested flew his flag from Justitia as commander of the vanguard of Raben's fleet which was sent on 9 July 1715 to Pomerania to ensure passage of troop transports of 6,000 men to the forces besieging Stralsund.
+When the Swedish fleet appeared in overwhelming force, Admiral Raben withdrew the main part of the Danish fleet to the Øresund to gather reinforcements leaving Justitia and her squadron to occupy the Swedes' attention without actually engaging.
+As Admiral Raben returned with the requisite reinforcements, Sehested was removed from Justitia and Vice Admiral Just Juel, who had been active on several ships since 1712 in the fleet blockading Stralsund, took over.
 Justitia was now the flagship of the rear guard as the Swedish fleet was engaged on 8 August 1715, off Jasmund (North East Rügen).
-One of the many dead was admiral Juel.
+Among of the many dead in the engagement was Admiral Juel.
 Christian Koningh, whose conduct during the August battle as captain of the Danish ship Nellebladet was subjected to an investigation, was appointed captain of Justitia in August the following year.
 For part of 1715 Knud Nielsen Benstrup, the future fabrikmester at Holmen, served as a junior lieutenant on Justitia and again in 1716.

 In 1716 Jacob Dos was flag captain to Admiral Raben in Justitia.
-1717 saw two separate captains of Justitia, Søren Hansen Lange until the end of May 1717 succeeded by Henrik Petersen Ørck.

-In 1718 Vice Admiral Ulrich Kaas commanded a squadron from Justitia in admiral Raben's Baltic fleet.
-Floris Friess was flag captain to admiral Kaas.
+1717 saw two separate captains of Justitia, Søren Hansen Lange until the end of May 1717, succeeded by Henrik Petersen Ørck.
+In 1718 Vice Admiral Ulrich Kaas commanded a squadron from Justitia in Admiral Raben's Baltic fleet.
+Floris Friess was flag captain to Admiral Kaas.